Camellia Sinensis Tea Plant FAQS

 - Oolong Tea – leaves are allowed to partially oxidize, or ferment.
 Twisting, cutting and bruising of the leaves produces a light coppery color and mild taste.
 Slightly higher caffeine content compared to green tea.

 - Black Tea – Leaves are allowed to fully oxidize or ferment.
 Twisting, cutting and bruising of the leaves produces a heavy bodied tea with a nice aroma and rich deep earthy taste.
 Caffeine content is highest in black teas.

 How long before I can harvest my own tea leaves?

 Any leaves harvested need to be soft green growth, never the older harder growth.
 Older growth that is too tough will not oxidize properly and will taste very bitter.
 You can process the leaves from any size plant.
 Smaller plants will only produce a few leaves.
-The bushier and older the plant gets; the more tea leaves it will produce.
+The bushier and older the plant, the more tea leaves it will produce.
 Since only the tips are taken, your yield will increase as the plant ages.
 Optimal age is between 4-5 years old.

 Plants grown for tea must be trained to produce lots of tips to maximize harvest.
 This is done through pruning.
 Plants usually undergo a 2-3 year period of pruning and growing to produce a nice bushy plant. .
 Pruning is done in February of each year during dormancy.
 First year prune is about ½ of the plants size.
 2nd year prune is a little less harsh, with only about a 1/3 of the height removed.
 3rd year prune is also done in February, but only the top 6-8” is pruned.
 Each February after prune any dead or unhealthy limbs out.
 If plant gets too leggy you can repeat 2nd year prune with usually no more than 1/3 of the plants height trimmed.
 During this time you can harvest the new growth which will encourage bushier plants.